LukeShortCloud/rootpages/src/administration/operating_systems.rst

 Pros:

--  Automatic updates.
+-  Automatic updates by default.
 -  Easy to rollback updates.
--  Modular design.
 -  Difficult to break due to the read-only file system.

 Cons: